We would stand on the lawn

 I used not to notice;

-they’re not advertised, after all, to women.
+they’re not advertised, after

 We’re meant to walk past,

-Distracted by children and grocery lists,
+Distracted by children and

 beautiful bursting blossoms